(Including Management Discussion and Analysis Report)

 Under Non-Regulated Sectors:

 Male Contraceptives under Rubber and Allied Products;

 Heart Valves and Orthopaedic Implants under Production Import and Supply or Trading ofMedical Devices.

-The Board of Directors on the recommendation of the Audit Committee appointed M/sGeeyes & Co. as Cost Auditors of your Company for the financial year 2018-19 andfixed their remuneration at Rs.5 lakhs plus applicable taxes and levies and reimbursementof travel and out-of-pocket expenses incurred in connection with the audit.
-Necessaryintimation has also been given to the Central Government.
+The Board of Directors on the recommendation of the Audit Committee appointed M/sGeeyes & Co. as Cost Auditors of your Company for the financial year 2021-22 andfixed their remuneration at Rs.5 lakhs plus applicable taxes and levies and reimbursementof travel and out-of-pocket expenses incurred in connection with the audit.
+Necessaryintimation of the said appointment would be given to the Central Government vide FormCRA-2.

 M/s Geeyes & Co. have confirmed that their appointment is within the limitsprescribed under Section 141 of the Companies Act 2013 and have also certified that theyare free from any disqualifications specified under the said Section.